goaldiggers-kata/goaldiggers/architecture/ArchitectureOverview.md

 - For all the microservices and components we will be adopting **container model.**
 - Each container image instance represents a single process.
 - Each container image works as a boundary for a process, it will have primitives that can be used to scale or batch the process. **When the process completes, the container lifecycle ends.**
-- Containers will also represent long-running processes like web servers and also be short-lived processes like batch jobs, implemented using Kubernetes Corn jobs.
+- Containers will also represent long-running processes like web servers and also be short-lived processes like batch jobs, implemented using Kubernetes Cron jobs.
 - If the process fails, the container ends, and the orchestrator takes over.
 The orchestrator will have how many instances should be running and if one fails, the orchestrator will create another container instance to replace the failed process.

 ###  Domain Context Map to Microservices Mapping